Bounded volume class and Cheeger isoperimetric constant for negatively curved manifolds: Introduction

 \subsection{Statement of the results}

-One of the results of this paper generalises \cref{kimkim2} to all dimensions greater than $3$ and thus provides a positive answer to the conjecture for strictly negatively curved manifolds with bounded geometry of dimension at least $3$. \begin{mainteo} Let $M$ be a strictly negatively curved, infinite volume Riemannian manifold of dimension at least $3$ with bounded geometry.
-Then the bounded fundamental class of $M$ vanishes if and only if $h(M)>0$. \end{mainteo} Moreover, we show that one of the two implications of the conjecture holds even when the assumption of bounded geometry is dropped, and thus is true for all strictly negatively curved manifolds, generalising \cref{geom_fin}.
+The first main result of this paper generalises \cref{kimkim2} to all dimensions greater than $3$ and to manifolds with negative curvature bounded away from $0$, not necessarily pinched.
+It thus provides a positive answer to the conjecture for this class of manifolds:

+\begin{mainteo} Let $M$ be an infinite volume Riemannian manifold of dimension at least $3$ with negative curvature bounded away from $0$ and with bounded geometry.
+Then the bounded fundamental class of $M$ vanishes if and only if $h(M)>0$. \end{mainteo} Moreover, we show that one of the two implications of the conjecture holds even when the assumption of bounded geometry is dropped, and thus is true for all manifolds with negative curvature bounded away from $0$, generalising \cref{geom_fin}.

-\begin{mainteo} Let $M$ be a strictly negatively curved, infinite volume Riemannian manifold of dimension at least 3.
+\begin{mainteo} Let $M$ be an infinite volume Riemannian manifold of dimension at least 3 with negative curvature bounded away from $0$.
 If $h(M)>0$ then the bounded fundamental class of $M$ vanishes. \end{mainteo}

 In order to prove these results, we use techniques which are quite different from those of Soma and Kim and Kim.
-For the first result, we exploit the construction of a bounded primitive of the volume form given by Sikorav in \cite{sikorav2001growth}.
-For the second result, we prove that an isoperimetric inequality for relatively compact domains of $M$ (which is equivalent to $h(M)>0$) implies a similar inequality for masses of straight singular chains which in turn implies that the bounded fundamental class vanishes.
+Indeed, their results apply to either symmetric spaces of any dimension or to $3$-manifolds with bounded geometry.
+For the first case, Kim and Kim use tools only available for locally symmetric spaces, while for the second case, the precise behaviour of $3$-manifolds at infinity is used (which relies on some highly non-trivial theorems).
+Instead, we use tools available in every dimension which do not need the knowledge of the geometry at infinity and also do not require that the manifold is a locally symmetric space.
+For the first result, we exploit the construction of a bounded primitive of the volume form given by Sikorav \cite[Theorem 1.1]{sikorav2001growth}.
+For the second result, using the theory of currents on manifolds, we prove that a linear isoperimetric inequality for relatively compact domains of $M$ (which is equivalent to $h(M)>0$) implies a similar inequality for masses of straight singular chains which in turn implies that the bounded fundamental class vanishes.